3GATO3/Flask-Elastic-Beanstalk-Continuos-Delivery-Project/README.md

 # Flask-Elastic-Beanstalk

-first I forked the project and elimanete the directory beanstalk, then I continue to configure 9Cloud.
+first I forked the project and elimanated the directory beanstalk, then I continue to configure 9Cloud and configure EB.

 For better quality:
 https://youtu.be/PX3oXKs_txs